robeady/timestamper/readme.md

 - `q` to save the timestamps recorded to a text file and exit.
 - any other text to save a timestamp at the current moment, with the given text as a remark.

-Global hotkeys `ctrl-alt-r` and `ctrl-alt-t` are also available for resetting and saving a timestamp, in case you are in another full screen application.
+Global hotkeys `ctrl-alt-r` and `ctrl-alt-s` are also available for resetting and saving a timestamp, in case you are in another full screen application.